‘Dad told me to call down’: Cork shop lists responses it doesn’t want to job ad

 “We are not going to do a rigorous interview process where they have to provide details of exams or tests, all we want is for them to come in and have a chat and tell us why they want to work.”

-Mr O’Sullivan intends to provide the successful teens with up to 10 hours paid work a week in order to spread the earnings around among them.
+Mr O’Sullivan intends to provide the successful teenagers with up to 10 hours paid work a week in order to spread the earnings around among them.

 He said “I want to see the teens coming in on their own and leaving the parents outside.
 I hope at the end of this they will have CVs with work experience as part of that.”